erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-07-how-to-use-gdb.md

 With **-O** optimization of compiler will be disabled, for a better debugging experience.
 ## Basic GDB Commands
+In this section, some basic GDB commands will be introduced.
+For a detailed list of GDB commands, you may search online for GDB cheatsheets.
+### Start GDB
+Suppose "a.out" is the program that we want to debug, we can start GDB with the following command:

+    gdb a.out

+If there're arguments for "a.out", we can specify them like this:

+	gdb --args a.out arg1 arg2 ...

 ## References
 https://gcc.gnu.org/onlinedocs/gcc/Debugging-Options.html